Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 Annotations: node.alpha.kubernetes.io/ttl=0

 • kubectl annotate node <node_name>: Adds or updates annotations on a specific node.
-Annotations are key-value pairs that provide arbitrary non-identifying information or metadata about the node.
+Annotations are key-value pairs that provide arbitrary, non-identifying metadata about a node.

-Information provided in annotations include labels or indicators to logging and monitoring repositories; build, release and image information (such as release IDs, timestamps and image hashes) and debugging information (such as name, build and version information of client libraries).
+Information provided in annotations includes labels or indicators for logging and monitoring repositories; build, release, and image information (such as release IDs, timestamps, and image hashes); and debugging information (such as client library names, builds, and versions).

 `kubectl annotate node my-node key=value`

 • kubectl uncordon node <node_name>: This command marks a previously cordoned node as schedulable again.
-When a node is cordoned, it is marked as unschedulable, and new pods will not be scheduled on it.
+When a node is cordoned, it is marked unschedulable, and no new pods can be scheduled on it.

-Pods already existing on the cordoned node will still be accessible.
+Pods already running on the cordoned node will remain accessible.
 To check which nodes are cordoned off at a specific time, apply the get nodes command.

 `kubectl get nodes`